7 Ways to Remove Mascara Without Makeup Remover for a Smudge-Free Morning

 Cold Cream

 Over the years, there have been many uses for cold creams, ranging from a foundation primer to a lip balm and body lotion.
-One unexpected way to put it to use is to let your cold cream double as a makeup remover.
+One unexpected way to put this vintage classic to use is to let your cold cream double as a makeup remover.
 An Allure article found that the combination of ingredients worked well to remove makeup and calm inflamed skin.

-1. Put a small amount of cold cream directly onto your fingers.
+1. Dab a small amount of cold cream onto your fingers.

 2. Close your eyes and carefully rub the cream over the eyelashes.